awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 For a VPC attachment, the CIDR blocks of the VPC are propagated to the transit gateway route table\.

-For a VPN connection attachment, routes propagate to and from the transit gateway and your on\-premises router using Border Gateway Protocol \(BGP\)\.
+For a VPN connection attachment, routes in the transit gateway route table propagate to and from the transit gateway and your on\-premises router using Border Gateway Protocol \(BGP\)\.
 The prefixes that are advertised over the BGP session are propagated to the transit gateway route table\.

 ### Routes for Peering Attachments<a name="tgw-route-table-peering"></a>